Why your job ads attract the wrong people

 Get them to walk you through the hardest thing they shipped with no clear brief.
 Ask what they did when production went down at 3am.
 Ask what they taught themselves last year and how they proved it worked.

-Day one you restate the constraints.
 You show the cap table.
 You map the first ninety days with real deliverables.
-No surprises later.

 Avoid edgy posturing instead of honest clarity.

-Copy this JD template Prompt
+Copy this JD template prompt

 Role